 If length >= 200 is stated in the column type, buttons will be shown in the grid.
 Click these buttons, and the editor will be shown in a separate window.

 If there are more than 4000 symbols in a cell, data can not be edited directly in the cell.
 To edit data in such cells, you should click the […] button.

 Use the shortcut menu or the corresponding buttons under the grid.
 For example, you can do the following:

-To insert NULL (instead of empty string), select Set Value To ->Null on the shortcut menu.
-You can also use the CTRL+0 key combination.
+To insert NULL (instead of empty string), select Set Value To, and then click Null on the shortcut menu.

 Tip: Use Set Value To menu to quickly set an empty string, zero, or a current date.

 To add a new record, select the Append option on the shortcut menu or click the Append button under the grid.
 To delete a record from the grid, select the DELETE option on the shortcut menu or click the - button under the grid.

 To copy and paste cell values, use the corresponding options on the shortcut menu.